Hathershaw Hall

-Hathershaw Hall is a 16th–17th-century Grade II* listed house in Hathershaw, Oldham, Greater Manchester, England.
+Hathershaw Hall is a 16th–17th-century Grade II* listed house in Hathershaw, an urban area of Oldham, in Greater Manchester, England.
 The present structure is the single surviving range of a once considerably larger manor house.
 It is situated in what was the historic county of Lancashire.

 Description

 Hathershaw Hall is a long, low, two-storey stone house standing back from Hollins Road; it faces south across an open space surrounded by a dry-stone wall.
 It comprises two distinct sections, the older is believed to date from the end of the 16th century, the more recently constructed eastern end the result of a rebuild a century later.
 The original section is of unremarkable vernacular architecture and difficult to date accurately.
 The site was occupied by a manor house in the 15th century, and part of the hall's structure may be from that building.

 Its older portion is about 54 feet in length with a slightly projecting wing at the west end.
 The east end appears to have been rebuilt in 1694 in a more regular and grander manner.
 It is taller with quoins at the angles and square-headed two-light windows, each with a centre mullion and transoms.
 The floor-line is marked by a string course, below which the walling is of large square blocks, and above it of narrower stones.
 This portion of the building is about 38 feet long.
 The roofs of the two parts are at different levels, and covered with grey stone slates and stone ridge tiles.
 The gable ends are surmounted by ball-shaped, ornamental stone finials retained from the original structure.